Wisconsin DOC releases data on COVID-19-related inmate deaths for first time; 5 are dead

 “All of the people that we are aware of right now who have passed away, they’re all elderly people,” West said.
 “Why are these individuals still incarcerated?
 None of them have homicide charges.
 They weren’t serving life sentences.
 These are people that essentially got a death sentence.”

-Said Muth: "Prisons sentences, no matter how long they are, shouldn’t be death sentences."
+Said Muth: “Prison sentences, no matter how long they are, shouldn’t be death sentences.”

 Concerned about COVID-19?